Williams Teacher Education Program

 Record of Success

 The WTEP’s teacher candidates have earned a record of success since the first Bachelor of Science in Education was granted in 1991.
-All graduates have passed the Praxis II Subject Assessments, and are in demand for employment.
-WTEP graduates merit regional, state, and local recognition, they model responsibility in their churches, civic organizations, and community, and they are WTEP’s concept of a professional educator who effectively communicates, integrates, and cares.
+WTEP graduates are in demand for employment and merit regional, state, and local recognition, as well as modeling responsibility in their churches, civic organizations, and community.
+They are WTEP’s concept of a professional educator who effectively communicates, integrates, and cares.